josdemmers/NewWorldCompanion/README.md

 - Download the latest version from [Releases](https://github.com/josdemmers/NewWorldCompanion/releases)
 - Extract files and run NewWorldCompanion.exe
+  - Go to configuration and select the preset matching your resolution.
 - Updating from an previous version?
 Make sure to copy your Config folder to keep your current progress.

 ## Configuration